 Upham’s Corner is a bustling retail district in Dorchester rich in history and filled with opportunities for innovation, active living, and creativity.
 This walkable urban village offers a mixture of restaurants, retail, health and recreation, and arts and culture.
 There’s something for everyone!

 The Upham’s Corner commercial district is a lively crossroads serving approximately 14,000 neighborhood residents, plus commuters and employees of nearby businesses.
 The neighborhood has a lively mix of cultures and lifestyles and is welcoming to new residents.

-About 2.5 miles from downtown Boston, Upham’s Corner is well-served by public transit including a newly renovated MBTA commuter rail station 10 minutes from South Station and several bus routes from nearby MBTA Red Line stations.
+About 2.5 miles from downtown Boston, Upham’s Corner is well-served by public transportation.
+Including a newly renovated MBTA commuter rail station 10 minutes from South Station, several bus routes from nearby MBTA Red Line stations, and 15 minute walk from Savin Hill Station.
 Upham’s Corner is easily accessible by bike – it is about a 15-min ride from the South End and features two Hubway bike share stations.
 A mile by car from I-93 and abundant, free off-street parking makes Upham’s Corner an easy stop for shopping and services.